-While most respondents were able to comply with labelling requirements for export to third countries, they stressed the requirement was unnecessary.
-Another respondent mentioned that labelling requirements may contradict national regulatory requirements in some export countries, e.g. Brazil or others.
+While most respondents were able to comply with labelling requirements for export to third countries, they stressed the requirement was unnecessary and burdensome.
+One respondent mentioned that labelling requirements may contradict national regulatory requirements in some export countries, e.g. Brazil or others.
+New feedback in 2025 highlighted concerns with labelling requirements conflicting with national rules (Switzerland), and further ambiguity on whether labelling, packaging, and related steps are protected under the waiver.
+This uncertainty has already prevented at least one respondent from performing these steps in the EU.

-One respondent emphasized that the Regulation lacks clarity regarding the labelling of intermediate products.
+One respondent emphasized that the regulation lacks clarity regarding the labelling of intermediate products.
 It specifies labelling requirements for the active ingredient (no labelling is required) and the final medicinal product.
 However, it fails to address cases where an intermediate product, whether in bulk or not fully packaged, is exported.
 This ambiguity creates a significant compliance gap for products in stages between these two extremes.